datamics/MLCon/README.md

 This repo will contain the code written during the Workshop along with the Presentations

-We will upload the relevant "Installation Instructions" at least one month prior to the start of our Workshop
+Use the `requirements.txt` file to download the neceassary tool/libraries

 ### Note: You can clone the repo as we will use this directory structure